 In Pondicherry, you will the find the perfect blend of South Indian cuisine with French Cuisine than any of the other Indian cities for food lovers.
 The big time French food lovers should not forget to try the French delights in the cute little cafes in the beautiful city.
 These cafes are a heaven for the foodies who can find some of the most authentic dishes ever.
 Care for a pizza as huge as diameter of 35mm, visit ‘Café Ecstasi’.
 If you are an art lover who loves graffiti and doodles then ‘Café Des Arts’ is the best place to be.

-You will find the Best of Kashmiri culinary delights in the city of Srinagar.
+You will find the Best of Kashmiri culinary delights and some of the best cuisines of our country in the city of Srinagar.
 The Kashmiri people are known to pour a pinch of love in the food they prepare and feed you with the same joy by which they would feed one of their own.

 You definitely shouldn’t miss Yakhni, Goshtaba, Kashmiri Dum Aloo, and of course, the famous Rogan Josh.
 Srinagar has a delight known as Halwa Puri found in the lanes of Hazratbal.
 The Puri is huge and a portion of it when served with the delicious halwa, makes you feel content for a lifetime.